k4kpk/k4kpk.github.io/sota-guides/Blackrock Mountain (W4G_NG-027).md

 #### Summit Guide

 * Activate from Tennessee Rock: There is a long, narrow ridge at the summit.
-    * The activation zone clearly includes Tennessee Rock Overlook, as well as the proper summit.
+    * The activation zone includes Tennessee Rock Overlook, and the proper summit.
-    * I checked it twice with an altimeter and the low point between Tennessee Rock and the formal summit is about 40' below the summit.
+    * I checked it twice with an altimeter and the low point between Tennessee Rock and the formal summit is 40' below the summit.
-    * The view is prettier from Tennessee Rock and I chose to operate from Tennessee Rock because it was convenient to bungee my mast to the wooden railing.
+    * The view is prettier from Tennessee Rock and it is convenient to bungee my mast to the railing.
 * Hang antenna from tree: Possible.
-* Space to guy mast: Easy to bungee-cord a mast to the wooden railing.
+* Space to guy mast: Easy to bungee-cord a mast to the railing.
 * 2013 cell Tennessee Rock: Good VZN; no AT&T; good APRS.
 * 2014 cell from true summit: AT&T=OK.
 * 2015 cell from Tennessee Rock: Good AT&T.